secret-escapes-media/microsite-germany-romance/_pages/wellness.md

 feature:
   id: baden-baden
   title: Baden-Baden
   description: Baden-Baden is the most famous spa town in Germany, with an old-world grandeur and style unparalleled.
-Sink into the aristocratic set, where regal thermal baths sit alongside opera houses and colourful belle-epoque townhouses.
+Sink into the finer things, where gorgeous thermal baths sit alongside opera houses and colourful belle-epoque townhouses.
 If you can bear to tear yourself away from the thermal waters of Baden-Baden’s many spas, you can indulge in boutique shopping, Michelin dining, and sampling wines from the region that surrounds it.
-If that’s enough, head into the nearby Black Forest for truly beguiling outdoor adventure.
+If that’s not enough, head into the nearby Black Forest for truly beguiling outdoor adventure.
   airport: AIRPORT NAME
   image-attribution: >
     <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>